UchennaD/E-commerce-Product-Management/README.md

 # E-commerce-Product-Management

-A full-stack web application for managing and displaying products with real-time CRUD operations, built with the PERN stack
+A full-stack web application for managing and displaying products with real-time CRUD operations, built with the MERN stack